imkrishnaagrawal/vnotes/README.md

 # vNotes
 ## Features

-vnotes is simple extension allow user to create notes and store them at single location anywhere on the system.
+vnote is simple extension allow user to create notes and store them at single location anywhere on the system.

 ## Requirements
-  vnotes support different types of files like markdown and asciidoc. based on type of notes you're using support plugins needs be installed.
+  vnote support different types of files like markdown and asciidoc. based on type of notes you're using support plugins needs be installed.
   * [AsciiDoc Extension](https://marketplace.visualstudio.com/items?itemName=asciidoctor.asciidoctor-vscode)
   * [Markdown Extension](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one
   )